-Even if our clinical trials are completed as planned, their results may not support our product claims.
+Even if our clinical trials are completed as planned, their results may not support our expectations or intended marketing claims.
 The clinical trials process may fail to demonstrate that our drug candidates are safe and effective for indicated uses.
 Such failure would cause us to abandon a drug candidate and could delay development of other drug candidates.